aswinshibu2001/Generative-AI/README.md

 # 📌 Voice enabled Chatbot

 "A Python-based chatbot that uses NLP to understand and respond to user queries.
 It first convert the query of the user given via voice command into a text(ASR).
 This text is later then passed to an LLM to generate accurate response.
-This response will then converted back to audio clip and gets played to the user(TTS)
+This response will then converted back to audio clip and gets played to the user(TTS).
+[Python speech recognition library](https://pypi.org/project/SpeechRecognition/) is used to convert the audio captured into text which then will be fed into the LLM as a query.
 Some of the refernce material that I have used to complete the task is attached here https://python.langchain.com/docs/introduction/"